 Horse Spirit Animal Totem- Horse Power Animal Spirit Guide

+Ever poised between yielding and taking action, the Horse Spirit Animal Totem is the living symbol of power and how to access it. is the living symbol of power and how to access it.
 The power of the horse built the Western world as we know it from antiquity to modern centuries shaping beyond measure how we live our lives today.
 Without the strength and willingness of the spirit of Horse to join and assist the spirit of Mankind there would be little to no technology to speak of on Earth.
 When we first climbed upon the strong back of the horse, took up her thick mane into our hands, and weilded her astounding strength and speed, she closed vast distances of time and space and opened uncountable opportunities beyond basic survival.

 Like the harnessing of fire, the bond between horse and human is a triumph of nature that teaches how to balance physical strength with mental fortitude, how to overcome psychological resistance to collaboration and how to work in harmony for the greater good.
 This medicine asks you to look at your methods and advises gentle collaboration rather than brute force.
 Are you jerking on the reigns of a situation fighting for your way?
 Force is not the same as power.
 Power can be used without harmful force.
 Communication and patience enable us to navigate the powers that be towards our benefit and this Totem teaches how to be strong using the act of yielding.
 Horse shows us how much more can be accomplished when we let go of abusive tendencies and learn to respect all animals as our equals.

-Horse Spirit lessons also speak of the true nature of physical perfection and how to reach optimal performance without distressing competition or egoic motivation.
+The Horse Spirit Animal Totem also speak of the true nature of physical perfection and how to reach optimal performance without distressing competition or egoic motivation.
 Her teachings are all about getting the job done and obtaining physical results in the real world.
 What gets in our way of doing our best and how do we remove (or leap over) those obstacles?
 What is truly possible with the body we have been given?
 When Horse medicine has come into your daily life, the sound of her clopping is a reminder to check your ego and pay close attention your physical technique in regards to the tasks at hand.
 The lessons of horse, like elephant, can not be postponed.
 She will not be denied.
 Her energy requires immediate and full attention, which, if not respected, could lead to dire consequences.
 Power is a formidable teacher and horse knows that the only way to have true power is to release it as it flows through its chosen vehicle.
 True power is the ability to yield, as the spirit of horse yielded to mankind.
 Yielding is not an act of weakness.
 Quite the contrary.
 Yielding releases the mental anguish that makes life unbearable.
 Horse frees her mind when she stops fighting the world.
 Beyond the struggle is a vast field of peace and pleasure.
 This animal knows that it is not necessary to display ones power in order to have it.
 She understands that power is not a thing to have, but rather a way to be.
 Horse warns against the unsatisfying practice of putting on a show to convince others you have power, Doing this is cheating yourself out of the process that will enable you to obtain true power.
 Regardless of outside appearances, you, and you alone know if your experience is fulfilling to you or not.
 The need to impress others is a petty distraction preventing you from working through the awkward phases of your task to reach lasting improvement.

 From mane to hoof, a horses body is one solid mass of muscle built for unstoppable action.
 Even when her enduring assistance was replaced by the automobile we aptly named the power of a car’s engine horse power; never forgetting the legacy of gifts her tribe brought to ours.
 The history of that legacy is a story of great struggle and pain which is confounding to gentle souls.
 The old method of bringing a horse into the family of man was called ‘breaking a horses spirit’ and is now recognized as profoundly cruel and insane.
 The high level of sensitivity and willingness of this animal to collaborate willingly is now much more understood and archaic methods of physical abuse to ‘train’ a horse are no longer legal.
 The notion of ‘training’ a horse is outdated as horse and man recognize each others equality.
 Just as you would not think to ‘train’ your husband or wife, nor would you ‘train’ this majestic animal companion.
 Horses respond just like people to negative and positive behavior, teaching us that all communication is about intention.